You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 Small decisions about cool-down duration, clothing timing, and movement patterns add up to meaningfully shorter and less intense post-run chills.

-Why do I get chills after running even when it’s warm outside?
+Why do I get chills after running even when it’s hot outside?

-Your chills come from a core-skin temperature mismatch, not ambient air.
-During your run, blood floods your skin to dump metabolic heat.
-When you stop, heat production drops but skin blood flow persists for 5 to 10 minutes.
-Your hypothalamus reads the warm skin as “still warm” and delays activating shivering.
-By the time it triggers, your core has already dropped below its resting set point, and shivering kicks in hard to compensate.
-Warm weather slows how much you sweat but doesn’t change this core-skin gap mechanism.
+Post-run chills are driven by your muscles, not the air around you.
+During your run, your body routes blood to your skin surface to release heat.
+When you stop, muscle heat production drops almost immediately while skin blood flow persists for 5 to 10 minutes.
+Your hypothalamus reads the warm skin signal and delays activating shivering.
+By the time the shivering response triggers, your core has already dropped below its resting set point.
+Warm ambient temperatures don’t prevent this because the gap between core and skin is created internally by your muscles, not by outside conditions.

-Why do I get goosebumps while running hard but not on easy runs?
+Why do I get goosebumps during a hard run or race?

-Goosebumps during running come from your sympathetic nervous system, not from cold.
-When you push hard, your body floods your bloodstream with catecholamines, primarily adrenaline and noradrenaline.
-Norepinephrine binds to arrector pili muscles at the base of each hair follicle, causing them to contract and pull the hair upright.
-Intensity drives catecholamine release, which is why goosebumps appear during race efforts and hard intervals but rarely on easy days.
+Goosebumps during high-intensity running are a catecholamine response, not a temperature response.
+When you push into hard effort, adrenaline and noradrenaline rise 1.5 to more than 20 times above resting levels.
+Norepinephrine binds to receptors on the arrector pili muscles at the base of each hair follicle, causing them to contract and raise the hair.
+This is why goosebumps appear during race efforts and hard intervals but rarely during easy jogs.
+The same hormonal surge powering your effort is also triggering piloerection.

-Cold water immersion immediately after a hard run accelerates heat loss from your skin and widens the core-skin gradient, compounding the post-run chills response.
-If you use ice baths or cold plunges for recovery, waiting 2 to 4 hours after exercise reduces the risk of the two responses stacking on top of each other.
+Cold water immersion immediately after a hard run accelerates heat loss from your skin and widens the core-to-skin temperature gradient, which can intensify post-exercise shivering.
+If you use ice baths or cold plunges for recovery, waiting 2 to 4 hours after exercise significantly reduces the risk of the cold plunge compounding the post-run chill response.
+Your thermoregulatory system needs that window to restabilize your core temperature before you expose your skin to additional cold.

-What can I do to reduce chills after a hard run?
+What is the fastest way to stop chills after a run?

 Jeff Gaudette, M.S.
 Johns Hopkins University